CEO Impersonation – Rising threat to Financial Services and other companies

 @pwc-ukglobal.com and @pwc-office.com

-This is by no means exhaustive, and the fraudsters may choose to impersonate another firm who will be assisting with the “deal” such as Deloitte or KPMG.
+This is by no means exhaustive, and the fraudsters may choose to impersonate another firm who will be assisting with the “deal”.

 In an increasingly technological age, we can’t forget about old fashioned fraud

-Vast amounts of data exists online for anyone to view
+Vast amounts of data exist online for anyone to view

 It is also possible to appear as anyone you want online, even over email.
 You don’t need to have access to an email account to appear to send from it.
 Many email programs allow you to customise the sender name, and also the reply-to address.